sularaperera/Data-Warehouse-ETL-Project-Medallion-Architecture-with-SCD-Implementation/README.md

 ### Why Surrogate Keys?

-The project implements **surrogate keys** (auto-incrementing integers) for all dimension tables instead of using natural business keys.
+The project implements surrogate keys (auto-incrementing integers) for all dimension tables instead of using natural business keys.
 This design decision provides several critical advantages:

 1. **Stability**: Source system IDs can change or be reused; surrogate keys remain stable forever
-2. **Performance**: Integer-based joins are significantly faster than text or composite key joins, especially at scale
+2. **Performance**: Integer based joins are significantly faster than text or composite key joins, especially at scale
 3. **SCD Flexibility**: Enables seamless transition from SCD Type 1 to Type 2 without schema redesign
 4. **Source Independence**: Decouples the data warehouse from source system changes
 5. **Consistency**: Provides uniform key structure across all dimensions regardless of source formats

----